 5. Bottling:

 The mead is then carefully transferred to individual bottles, ensuring minimal oxygen exposure.
-It's important to use pressure-rated bottles designed for carbonation, such as bottles or bottles.
+It's important to use pressure-rated bottles designed for carbonation, such as champagne bottles or beer bottles.
 Crown caps or champagne corks with wire cages are used to seal the bottles tightly.

 6. Bottle Conditioning: